Avanade/Beef/docs/Sample-EntityFramework-GettingStarted.md

 ## Create solution

 To create the _Solution_ you must first be in the directory that you intend to create the artefacts within.
 The _beef_ template requires the `company` and `appname`; which is also the recommended directory name (it will also represent the .NET namespace).
-For this tutorial we will also choose the `Database` data source (this uses stored procedures).
+For this tutorial we will also choose the `EntityFramework` data source.

 ```
 mkdir Foo.Bar
 cd Foo.Bar
-dotnet run beef --company Foo --appname Bar --datasource EntityFramework
+dotnet new beef --company Foo --appname Bar --datasource EntityFramework
 ```

 The solution should now have been created; and the file system should look like the following: